MEET OUR TEAM

 Her passion for helping and developing long-term solutions, makes Sari a favourite for the families of our Members.
 Sari often says, “our Members aren’t our only clients.
 Their families are too.”

 Arteida (Art) graduated from George Brown College in Activation – Gerontology.
 Her passion for helping people with memory loss started with volunteering at the age of 17.

 Art uses her creativity, compassion, and personality to keep our Members active and having fun.

-Art can be reached at, send your resume to [email protected]
+Art can be reached at [email protected]

 Principal of Intergenerational Program

 In short, Hunter comes to the club to play with the Members after school and on PA Days.
 Members look forward to his visits, and Hunter looks forward to showing them his latest Hot Wheels.

 His parents (the owners) look forward to raising a child where memory loss and dementia have no stigma.